zoomout/crud-search-challenge/README.md

 After running tests `./mvnw clean test` the API documentation is generated in `target/generated-snippets` The documentation can be packaged and deployed or served as a [static content](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#web.servlet.spring-mvc.static-content)

+Note: another option is to use Swagger/Open API generation of documentation.
+But it didn't work for me with Spring 3.0.0 (need more time to investigate).

 ## What is left to make it production ready